Cody Simpson Teases Release Of ‘Golden Thing’ After Miley Cyrus Tells Him ‘Drop It, Baby’

 According to Billboard, Miley shared a song snippet on her Instagram story which features Cody, 22, crooning lyrics that sound like they are about her.
 In the song, which is thought to be titled “Golden Thing,” Cody sings about his “Cali queen,” aka the daughter of Billy Ray Cyrus.

 On Instagram, Miley wrote, “DROP.
 IT.
 BABY” alongside the quick audio clip.
-And it appears the Australian singer will do just that, especially since Miley tagged him in her command.
+It appears the Australian singer will do just that, especially since Miley tagged him in her command.

 It’s no surprise that the new couple’s fans went crazy over the news in the comments section to Cody’s teaser.